New Mexico magic and Arizona wonders

 Mesilla, NM 88046

 A large aviary containing parrots, macaws, toucans, and cockatiels greets guests as they enter the restaurant.
-A gift shop and a small jewelry store with several glass cases of unique jewelry are separate rooms located in the building.
+A gift shop and a small jewelry store with several glass cases of unique jewelry are separate rooms in the building.
 La Posta de Mesilla is a fabulous restaurant.

 Roadrunner – The state bird of New Mexico